-The thing that was so powerful about the words that followed were they appeared to be addressing the motive behind the carefully, chosen, words I chose to use and not the words themselves.
+What was so powerful about the words were they appeared to be addressing the motive behind the carefully, chosen words, I chose to use and not the words themselves.
 This loving rebuke taught me a valuable lesson that turned into a blessing: "You can impress people with words but you can only impress God with your heart.

 Prose: The meaning behind this poem.

 I've had the most fun with this poem.
 When I wrote it, I first read it to men and oh, I wish you could have seen the applause and appreciation I got from them.
 I was applauded for my insight-fullness especially since I'm a woman.
 Every man who read this poem thrilled me with all their stories of treacherous women in their lives, past or present.

 Then I read the story to women.
 I almost got slapped, cursed out, got the cold shoulder, and one of my dear aunts confided to me that women only become treacherous after dealing with cold-hearted men.
 I was seen as a traitor to the women race!

 I absolutely loved the controversy this poem has caused after all, (I'm such a little stinker) But before I lose all my female followers, although I might have gained a few men, I have to explain the meaning behind the poem.